IceBerge421/markdown-cv/index.md

 **PS Berge**.
 (April 2025).
 "Playing After Industry: Fantasy Consoles, Itch Bundles, and the Political Economy of Speculative Play."
 Presented as part of "Political Economy of Games Now” at the Society for Cinema and Media Studies 2025 Conference.
 April 3 - April 6 2025.
 Chicago, IL.
 Panel Chair: Evan Torner.

 `2024`
-**PS Berge**.
+**PS Berge** and Madison Schmalzer.
 (November 2024). “'I took a deep breath and came out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet."
 Presented as part of "Risks to Trans & Queer Lives” at the Association of Internet Researchers 2024 Conference.
 October 29 - November 4 2024.
 Sheffield, UK.
 With: Kathryn Brewster, Oliver Haimson; Michelle Robin Stewart, Samuel Laperle, Dominique Gagnon; and Debbie Ging, Catherine Baker, Maja Brandt Andreasen.

 `2024`
 **PS Berge**; wendi yu; Hibby Thach & Wells Lucas Santo; and Madison Schmalzer.
 (2024).
 "We Can Always Never Tell: Giggling Faces, Gender Machines, and Un-Recognizing Play."
 Presented as part of "B\{ending\} Trans Media Studies” at the Second International Trans Studies Conference.
 September 4-7 2024.
 Hybrid event; Northwestern University.